jundalisay/superblist/content/en/social/economics/invisible-hand.md

 {{< me date="Dec 2020" >}}
 *A recent example is the wrong use of the word 'social distancing' to mean a physical separation to avoid virus transmission.
 This is because 'society' represents an abstract perception.
 Social distancing would therefore mean being a loner or not minding others even if one is in a jampacked bus or train.

 The proper term is 'physical distancing'.

 Mistakes like these can be avoided if Metaphysics or Dialectics were put back as a field of study instead of the rubbish nonsense called Epistemology (which, by following Smith's logic, merely replaced the earlier rubbish nonsense called Ontology.
-Socrates would call modern epistemologists as pseudo-philosophers who just argue for the sake of having fun from arguments).
+Socrates would call modern epistemologists as pseudo-philosophers who just argue for the sake of arguing).
 {{< /me >}}

 To solve this, we will instead use 'personal interest', using the Latin word 'person', meaning mask, instead of the English 'self' which means 'I'.
 Metaphysically, a mask refers to an indirect ego, different from 'I' which is the direct ego.

-To prove this, we cross-reference it with Japanese or Chinese language wherein 私 or 我 has one character while 自分 or 个人 has 2 characters.
+To prove this, we cross-reference it with Japanese or Chinese language wherein `私` or `我` has one character while `自分` or `个人` has 2 characters.
 A word that has fewer characters is a more fundamental or direct expression than one with more characters, just as 'Sun' is more fundamental than 'Sunday'.

 Thus, Samuelson's invisible hand leads to selfishness, while that of Smith implies personal preferences or choice.

 If a man orders burgers instead of fries, we never say that he is selfish for burgers.
 We would only say that he is selfish for burgers if his entire self revolves around burgers as to eat it for breakfast, lunch, and dinner 365 days in a year.

 ## The Original Invisible Hand: By Design